raspberrypilearning/where-is-the-space-station/en/step_7.md

 ```
 --- /hint ---
 --- hint ---
 Here's an example using the location of the Baikonur Cosmodrome, a spaceport in southern Kazakhstan.
+The code goes at the end of your program, after plotting the Houston Space Center pass over time.

 ```python
 # Baikonur Cosmodrome